The Global Fossil Fuel Asset Tracker

 Methodology and Research Process for Fossil Fuel Asset Verification

 Since private equity firms do not provide comprehensive disclosures of current or former investments, the research team has built a data set based on a variety of sources.
 First, we verified the companies in each of the 20 private equity energy portfolios.
 Please see the Private Equity Energy Company Tracker for more information on that stage of the process.
-Researchers then drew on company websites, press releases, SEC and other regulatory filings, news articles, and other oil and gas databases such as The Global Energy Monitor Global Oil and Gas Extraction Tracker (GOET) and Urgewold’s Global Oil and Gas Exit List (GOGEL) to identify additional companies and build a data set of verified private equity fossil fuel asset investments.
+Researchers then drew on company websites, press releases, SEC and other regulatory filings, news articles, and other oil and gas databases such as The Global Energy Monitor Global Oil and Gas Extraction Tracker (GOET), the Global Gas Plant Tracker, the LNG Carrier Tracker, and Urgewold’s Global Oil and Gas Exit List (GOGEL) to identify additional companies and build a data set of verified private equity fossil fuel asset investments including the assets locations and capacities.

-As stated above, this is only the first iteration of the dataset and therefore is not entirely comprehensive.
+The asset tracker is not comprehensive.
 Private Equity Climate Risks researchers will be updating the data and adding new assets.
 The tracker will update live as changes or additions are made.
-Please see the Asset Ownership Verification Date to see when any asset has been reviewed.
+Please see the Asset Ownership Verification Date to see when each asset has been most recently reviewed.

 Private equity firms invest in portfolio companies and assets through various strategies, including leveraged buyouts, majority stake investments, minority stake investments, control or non-control investments, credit or lending investments, joint ventures, via intermediaries or directly, and others.
 The precise nature of each investment arrangement is often not disclosed, but these investments all provide capital to portfolio companies that enable their operations and the associated emissions and environmental impacts.
 The 20 firms’ current energy portfolio and their fossil fuel assets reflect the private equity firms’ financial interests via any one or more financial strategies listed above to “invest in,” “own,” or “back” each portfolio company, thereby facilitating the activity of the company and its assets, and financing the company’s emissions.